asiaopenstack/icehouse/icehouse/readme.md

 Checkout the StackGeek OpenStack setup scripts from Github:

     git clone git://github.com/StackGeek/openstackgeek.git
-    cd openstackgeek/grizzly
+    cd openstackgeek/icehouse

 #### Network Interfaces
 You need to manually configure your ethernet interface to support a non-routable static IPv4 address and an auto configured IPv6 address.
-Externally routed IPv4 addresses will be added in a later section.
-To start, run the following script:

     ./openstack_networking.sh